 While tariffs are important, NTMs in trade relations between the EU and India will require particular attention.
-The ToR mention this, e.g., with a reference to Quality Control Orders (QCO).
-The analysis in this part will provide some challenges, e.g., unlike tariffs, NTMs may be reduced or increased over time, moreover, while some NTMs may be imposed by one Party and represent a market access barrier, others may simply represent a difference in approaches or regulatory systems.
+The ToR mention this by particularly referencing Quality Control Orders (QCO).
+The analysis in this part will provide some challenges.
+Unlike tariffs, NTMs may be reduced or increased over time.
+Moreover, while some NTMs may be imposed by one Party and represent a market access barrier, others may simply represent a difference in approaches or regulatory systems.
 Like in other parts, the NTM analysis will follow in four steps.

 In the first step, the analysis will identify and describe the most important NTMs affecting trade and investment relations between the EU and India, for trade in goods and services, including market access, national treatment and regulatory limitations for services and investment / establishment, and FDI flows.
-It will focus mostly on India and include sectors highlighted in the ToR, i.e., steel, aluminium, glass and ceramics, textiles and footwear, cars, and car parts, as well as Quality Control Orders; however, will not be limited to these.
-Desk research (the literature review and the use of relevant tools, e.g., the EU Access2Markets database and the WTO e-Ping and I-TIP portals) will be complemented by evidence provided by EU stakeholders, guidance received from negotiators and other sources.
+It will focus mostly on India and include sectors highlighted in the ToR, including but not limited to steel, aluminium, glass and ceramics, textiles and footwear, cars, and car parts, and the corresponding Quality Control Orders.
+Desk research in the form of literature review and use of relevant tools, like the EU Access2Markets database and the WTO e-Ping and I-TIP portals, will be complemented by evidence provided by EU stakeholders, guidance received from negotiators, and other sources.